vivaria/edisonrul.ing/docs/source/cards/e/edge-hammer.md

 ### Card Rulings

-●This card targets 1 opponent's monster.
+*   This card targets 1 opponent's monster.
-●If you destroy a monster whose original ATK is undefined, like King of the Skull Servants, this card won't inflict any damage to the opponent.
+*   If you destroy a monster whose original ATK is undefined, like King of the Skull Servants, this card won't inflict any damage to the opponent.
-●If an effect like Enemy Controller is chained to Edge Hammer and control of the targeted monster switches, it won't be destroyed by Edge Hammer.
+*   If an effect like Enemy Controller is chained to Edge Hammer and control of the targeted monster switches, it won't be destroyed by Edge Hammer.